Skip to main content

 Research interests and PhD supervision

-• History of Science, Chinese Medicines, and Botany in China
+• History of Science, Chinese Medicines, and Botany in East Asia

 Materia Medica are a unique case that challenges the current Euro-centred academic mainstream and its historiography.
 This undercurrent in world science, and the early, medieval and folk history in this multi-disciplinary field, are easily overlooked and still understudied, especially in the vast West of present-day China.

-The available historical record in Western China is more focussed on pre-modern sources and scattered surveys than in the East of China.
-As a consequence, Chinese folk culture and multi-ethnic regional dynamics shed light on heritage and history of science in China, even in the modern and contemporary context.
+The available historical record in Western China is more focused on pre-modern sources and scattered surveys than in the East of China.
+Consequently, Chinese folk culture and multi-ethnic regional dynamics shed light on heritage and history of science in China, even in the modern and contemporary context.

 • Spatial and Social Mobility in Higher Education and Academia